UlanTursunbek/my-landing/README.md

 # Greetings.
-This is my small project about me
+This is my small project with info about me

 I used Vite and Tailwind.
-It's overengineering for such a small project but I have plans to use this environment and add more features and content
+It's overengineering for such a small project but I have plans to use this environment and add more features and content in future

 To start project as usual just
 1. Clone repo